vincreins/28736907_Fin_Metrics/README.md

 ```

 To prepare the data for further analysis, the currency data will be transformed to xts format.
 Since the data set contains everyday including weekends, where no trade data is available, the Weekends will be dropped from the data set.
-To enable an analyzes over a long period of time, and therefore many degrees of freedom,  all currencies which only had data available at a later point in time will be excluded from the analyzis.
+To enable an analyzes over a long period of time, and therefore many degrees of freedom,  all currencies which only had data available at a later point in time will be excluded from the analysis.

 ```{r}
 xts_cncy <- cncy %>% spread(Name, Price) %>% tbl_xts()